Here are four sections on precautions, immunizations, trekking health and altitude acclimatization-AMS.

 Malaria in India

 There is NO malaria in the regions we trek in.
 The risk of picking up malaria in Delhi or en route to/from Manali is extremely small, probably not worth worrying about.
-You should use mosquito repellent.
+You could use mosquito repellent for your Delhi stopover.

 Usually passed on in contaminated water; immunization is considered a must by most doctors unless you have had hepatitis A before.
 The vaccine is Havrix and a full course will give up to ten years protection.